JakubBlaha/XtremeUpdater/README.md

   - Reworked *popups*.. again.
   - Tweaked animations.
   - Dll backing is now more reliable.
+  - You can now proceed custom game adding with the *Enter* key in the *Game Collection*.

 **Bugfixes**
   - Fixed bug causing sometimes to display empty dll list instead of an error.